 Exposure to a hazardous chemical can cause pain, injury, serious illness or death.
-Hazardous chemicals can be solid, liquid, gas or a vapour and enter the body by being inhaled into the lungs, absorbed through the skin or ingested through the mouth.
-The effect of a hazardous chemical will depend on its toxicity and the extent and duration of the exposure.
+Hazardous chemicals can be solids, liquids, gases or vapours.
+They can enter the body through the lungs (breathing), the skin (absorption) or the mouth (swallowing).
+The harm caused depends on how toxic the chemical is and how long and how often you are exposed to it.

-Hazardous chemicals may also cause harm through causing a fire or hazardous reaction.
+Hazardous chemicals can also cause harm by starting a fire or triggering a dangerous reaction.

 Resources and guidance